-The Company will make available up to [Two Hundred Seventy Million (270,000,000)] offer Shares, or 10% of the Offer, to the LSIs.
-Subject to the approval of the SEC and the PSE, each LSI Applicant may subscribe up to a maximum of [100,000 to 200,000] offer Shares at the Offer Price, or up to a maximum amount of [₱100,000.00].
-An LSI is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱100,000.00.
-In the case of this Offer, the minimum subscription of LSIs shall be 10,000 shares or [₱5,000.00 to ₱10,000.00] at the Offer Price Range.
+The Company will make available [up to Two Hundred Seventy Million (270,000,000)] offer Shares, or 10% of the Offer, to the LSIs.
+Subject to the approval of the SEC and the PSE, each LSI Applicant may subscribe [up to 100,000] offer Shares at the Offer Price, or [up to P100,000.00].
+An LSI is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed P100,000.00.
+In the case of this Offer, the minimum subscription of LSIs shall be [10,000] shares or [P10,000.00] at the maximum Offer Price.
 There will be no discount on the Offer Price.
 The procedure in subscribing to the Offer Shares via PSE EASy is indicated in the Company's Implementing Guidelines for LSIs to be announced through the PSE EDGE website.
 Should the LSI demand be five times (5.0x) or more than the initial allocation, the LSI allocation shall be increased to 15% of the total Offer.
 Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, Abacus Capital shall prioritize the subscriptions of small investors with amounts lower than the maximum subscription.

-Abacus Capital will distribute up to [One Billion Eight Hundred Ninety Million (1,890,000,000)] offer Shares, or 70% of the Offer Shares, directly to the general public.
+Abacus Capital will distribute [up to One Billion Eight Hundred Ninety Million (1,890,000,000)] Offer Shares, or 70% of the Offer Shares, directly to QIBs, their clients, and the general public.
+This 70% portion of the Offer shall be initially made available for the institutional offer through the QIBs and their clients, with the balance of the Offer Shares not taken up by said QIBs and/or their clients to be distributed by Abacus Capital to its clients and the general public.
 Abacus Capital has agreed to underwrite the whole Offer on a firm basis.
 Offer Shares not taken up by the PSE Trading Participants or the LSIs shall be distributed by Abacus Capital to its clients or to the general public.
 Offer Shares not taken up by the PSE Trading Participants, LSIs, Abacus Capital's clients, or the general public shall be purchased by Abacus Capital on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.
 Nothing herein or in the Underwriting Agreement prohibits Abacus Capital from purchasing the Offer Shares for its own respective account.